Veritas Advanced eDiscovery User Guide

 To apply tags to emails

-- Browse the archives of accounts that are assigned to you, or conduct a search, or view the Review Mails for a matter that is assigned to you.
+- Browse the archives of accounts that are assigned to you, or conduct a search, or view the Review Status Tags for a case that is assigned to you.

-- If required, select the check box for one or more emails, or select a message to view the message in the Discovery.cloud preview pane.
+- If required, select the check box for one or more emails, or select a message to view the message in the Advanced eDiscovery preview pane.

 - Click the tag icon, and select an option to specify which emails to tag.